Malloc Visualizer

 The opening page is interactive, functioning as a black-box

-.
-It mimics a calendar interface—an
+representation of malloc.
+It mimics a calendar interface,

-interaction that is usually familiar to college students.
+an interaction that is usually familiar to college students.

 While users can overlap blocks on the landing page, it is worth

-noting that this does not reflect the expected behavior of malloc
+noting that this does not reflect the expected behavior of malloc.

 This visual choice was made purely for aesthetic purposes.